axtend/ss58/README.md

 },
 ```

-(Typically used by the Axia, AxiaTest or Axlib ecosystems.)
+(Typically used by the Axia, AxiaTest or Substrate ecosystems.)

 ## Process: